 The Berkeley Forum is a non-partisan, student-run organization at the University of California, Berkeley.
 Established in 2012, the Forum organizes panels, debates, and talks by leading experts from a wide variety of fields.
-Our committees are hard at work finalizing a line-up of engaging, intellectually stimulating conversations and addresses for this session and future sessions.
+Our committees are hard at work finalizing a line-up of engaging, intellectually stimulating conversations and addresses for the Fall 2014 and Spring 2015 sessions.

 The Forum is run entirely by Berkeley undergraduate students.
 While our primary object is to provide the Berkeley community and society at large a forum to debate and explore the questions that will interest them, many of our members naturally join us with ideas they personally would like to explore.
 Ensuring that our students are actively involved in determining event topics and moderating events, and that they are well read on issues both topical and timeless is something we take seriously.
 The Forum, after all, is as much a close-knit community of intellectually curious students as it is a venue for the community.
 Expanding and enriching this community is therefore a most important endeavor.